Selling a Business in Florida

 Why Do I Need a Business Attorney?

 A business lawyer can help you navigate different stages of the selling/buying process.
-For example, a business attorney can draft the Letter of Intent and assist with negotiations.
+For example, a business attorney in Jacksonville can draft the Letter of Intent and assist with negotiations.
 Sometimes, a seller will hire a legal professional once a Letter of Intent is received, or later when the terms have already been agreed upon, and a Purchase and Sale agreement needs to be drafted.

 There is a multitude of legal, financial, and practical issues that need to be considered before you buy or sell a business in Florida.
 A business attorney can help minimize liability by educating you about the process and supporting your interests during the sale.